LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 Open up your ``hello-spring`` project in IntelliJ and code along with the following video.

+.. admonition:: Note

+	We're assuming you've completed these :ref:`controllers-exercises` on your own ``hello-spring`` application.
+	Take a look at our solution `here <TODO LINK TO EXERCISES SOLUTION on hell-spring-demo` if you need a reference or refresher.

 .. admonition:: Warning

    The videos in this chapter walk you through building small web-based